-Deep in the under-workings of your house is a deep dark hole, a twilight zone...the crawl space!
-It's been invaded by spiders, crickets, mold, mildew, dampness, and other creatures that you dare not think of!
+Deep in the under-workings of your house is a dark hole, a twilight zone...the crawl space!
+What's in your crawl space?
+Spiders, crickets, mold, mildew, dampness, and other creatures that you dare not think of?

 Your home is one of your largest investments.
 Why not protect it?

 If you have time and are able, we encourage you to check out your crawl space.
 Knowing the signs of damage can go a long in protecting the investment you've made in your home.
-It is a place that you want to have your family stay safe and protected from the contaminants of the world.
-But is your home making you sick?
+If you'd rather not go into the crawl space, call us at The Clean Air Co. for help.
+We offer a wide range of crawl space services.

-Often the solution has been to increase ventilation in your crawl space by using foundation vents; but, newer research shows that if you have a moisture problem, increasing ventilation will not help, but only worsen your problem.
-You will have humid air from outside, combined with cool air in your crawl space creating condensation and causing your air ducts to work harder, increasing your energy cost as well as creating breathing hazards.
+In the past, the thinking was that you should increase ventilation in your crawl space by using foundation vents.
+But newer research shows that if you have a moisture problem will only worsen your problem.
+You will have humid air from outside, combined with cool air in your crawl space creating condensation and causing your air ducts to work harder.
+This will increase your energy cost as well as create breathing hazards.

 Are you doing enough for your foundation for an ideal crawl space?